FabioBatSilva/ArduinoFake/README.md

 # ArduinoFake

 `ArduinoFake` is a simple mocking framework for Arduino.
-`ArduinoFake` is based on [FakeIt](https://github.com/eranpeer/FakeIt) and can be used for testing both your arduino project natively.
+`ArduinoFake` is based on [FakeIt](https://github.com/eranpeer/FakeIt) and can be used for testing your arduino project natively.
+No arduino required !

 ## Quickstart